Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the Super Tank ignites itself.
 		// - "Pyro Range"
 		// - "Pyro Range Chance"
-		// "Pyro Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is disarmed.
+		// "Pyro Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the Super Tank ignites itself.
 		// - "Pyro Chance"
 		// - "Pyro Hit Mode"
 		// Requires "st_pyro.smx" to be installed.